 Students admitted to the Bachelor of Education Professional Development at an Australian campus will be required to prepare a study plan and have it registered and approved by the relevant teacher registration authority and their employer, if relevant, before they commence study.

 Suitability to Work with Children Card (blue card):

 This course includes prescribed professional or clinical placements that may involve contact with children under 18 years of age.
-Students are required to obtain a Suitability to Work with Children Card (which involves a criminal history check undertaken by the Queensland Police) before the start of the first placement.
+All students who undertake a teaching practicum in Queensland are required by law to hold a valid Suitability to Work with Children Card (which involves a criminal history check undertaken by the Queensland Police) before the start of the first placement.
 Students must retain a current Suitability to Work with Children Card for the duration of their course, as failure to do so will result in the termination of their admission to the course.

 For more information, refer to: